 Your tent footprint should be a few inches smaller than the size of your tent floor so it doesn’t catch rainwater and direct it under the tent, so make sure to check this before use.

 Footprints from cottage-gear manufacturers range in size from 25″ to 40″ wide and 84″ to 96″ long for one person.
 These groundsheets for two people are usually 50″ to 72″ wide and the same length as the one person.

 Remember that if your footprint is too large, you can always cut it down to size.

 Durability (Tear, Puncture, & Abrasion-Resistance)

-The best approach to keep your footprint for a long time is to choose a decent location to put up your tent or tarp, and clear the ground of anything that might harm it, such as twigs, pebbles, and pinecones.
+The best approach to keeping your footprint for a long time is to choose a decent location to put up your tent or tarp and clear the ground of anything that might harm it, such as twigs, pebbles, and pinecones.

 Noisiness & Crinkliness

 Anyone who’s ever slept on a crinkly sleeping pad, pillow, or other gear knows that the noise of a piece of equipment can make sleeping in the woods much more difficult, and your footprint is no exception.

 The Mylar emergency blankets are extremely noisy if you’re sensitive to this.
 It’s also clear that Tyvek crinkles loudly, but washing it in the machine without any detergent a few times will make it softer and quieter.
 With time, it will soften as well.

 For myself, the best option I have used to date is the Polycro from window kit, which is very lightweight and fast to repack, helping me get up and moving in the morning, and quick to camp setup for the night.